carlmontanari/scrapli/README.md

    happen for devices -- thus decoupling the challenge of addressing all of the possible options from scrapli itself
     and allowing users to handle things specific for their environment.

-## On Exit
+## On Close

-As you may have guessed, `on_exit` is very similar to `on_connect` with the obvious difference that it happens just prior to disconnecting from the device.
-Just like `on_connect`, `on_exit` functions should accept a single argument that is a reference to the object itself.
-As with most things scrapli, there are sane defaults for the `on_exit ` functions, but you are welcome to override them with your own function if you so chose!
+As you may have guessed, `on_close` is very similar to `on_open` with the obvious difference that it happens just prior to disconnecting from the device.
+Just like `on_open`, `on_close` functions should accept a single argument that is a reference to the object itself.
+As with most things scrapli, there are sane defaults for the `on_close ` functions, but you are welcome to override them with your own function if you so chose!

 ## Timeouts